Illumina/strelka/docs/userGuide/errorAnalysis.md

 Note that the estimation process currenlty offers very little runtime flexibility or documentation, any user of this tool is assumed to be adding or modifying models by changes the estimator source code itself.
 As a minimal convenience to developers, the exact model choosen for analysis can be choosen at runtime by number, per the above aexample.

+## Error model evaluation

+This section is empty for now

 [2]: http://Illumina.github.io/pyflow/